 The Hitachi is both handheld and light-weight, reducing fatigue.
 A handheld machine is suited for use in small yards if you do not plan on using the blower for hours at a time.
 The light weight and compact design will ensure that if you really had to, it wouldn’t be too much of a strain.
-The throttle has a large two finger lever, for user comfort and ease of operation when activating your blower.
+The throttle has a large two-finger lever, for user comfort and ease of operation when activating your blower.
 Overall, these features come to assemble a fairly reliable machine for an average household.

-The greatness of the Husqvarna 125B comes not in its specs and figures but in its unique features that make it easy to use.
+The greatness of the Husqvarna 125B comes not in its specs and figures but in the unique features that make it easy to use.
 The multiple detachable blowing tubes will help make shifting those intolerable leaves a lot quicker, as you discover which to use in which situation.
 The adjustable lengths can also allow you to adapt the machine to the specified size of the user.

 Unfortunately, it probably cannot handle heavy-duty commercial requirements.
 Maneuverability, however, is maximized through its controls and weight.
-Therefore, these features, along with it being a good value for money, may make it your best gas powered leaf blower on this list.
+Therefore, these features, along with it being a good value for money, may make it your best gas-powered leaf blower on this list.

 The first type of nozzle is rounded which is designed for a more accurate blow.
-This could be used for when you need to move a small pile of leaves.
+This could be used when you need to move a small pile of leaves.
 The second type of nozzle is the flattened nozzle which will provide a higher air velocity of 170 mph compared to 130 for the rounded nozzle.
 This is used to blow leaves that are dispersed across a larger area.

 Auto return stop switch